GIA414/bravematrix/content/post/2020-11-21-operator-pattern.md

 +++

 >Operators Are Software SREs.
-The key tenet of SRE is automating systems administration by writing software to run your software.
+The key tenet of SRE is to automate system administrations by writing software to run your software.
-An Operator is like an automated SRE for its applications.
+An Operator is like an automated SRE for its applications.So try it.

+You will amazed by its efficiency.
+Also,remember to give me stars,cause that's really important for me.